 - Extra iron.
 When you cook with cast iron a very small amount of digestible iron is deposited into food.
 This is an easy way to add more iron to your diet, which can be especially valuable for vegetarian and vegan lifestyles.

 Looking for more cast iron inspo?
-Learn about our forging process or check out our blog for recipes featuring our cast iron skillets, dutch ovens, and more.
+Check out our blog for recipes featuring our cast iron skillets, dutch ovens, and more.